destel/silent/README.md

   - Defines the _Encrypt_ and _Decrypt_ methods
   - Allows for custom encryption strategies
 - EncryptedValue type
-  - Automatically handles encryption and decryption
+  - Transparently handles encryption and decryption
   - Abstracts away the complexity of working with encrypted data
-- RegisterCrypterFor function
+- BindCrypterTo function
-  - Binds a crypter to an EncryptedValue type
+  - Binds a crypter instance to an EncryptedValue type

 ## Usage